antalvdb/antalvdb.github.io/lectures.md

 Data is a key ingredient to training and fine-tuning Transformers.
 What do we know from language data, and what does Zipf's law predict?
 If commercial LLMs are trained on trillions of tokens, where does all that data come from?
-What type of biases occur in them?
+What type of biases occur in them, can we detect and mitigate them?

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vSnhPPkLkRBv4eG5etjYcJwOyfftEN1nkO5T-wr_c5Kpc17bTx_FGQMSskPgxIib1b2qsT3T9MrhGR9/pubembed?start=false&loop=false&delayms=60000" frameborder="0" width="780" height="484" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>